braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/notification_options_ios.md

 {% endalert %}

 {% alert important %}
-If you utilize additional push prompts, please reach out to your account manager for additional guidance.
+If you utilize additional push prompts or [in-app push primers](https://www.braze.com/resources/glossary/priming-for-push/)(an in-app message that encourages users to opt-in to push notifications), please reach out to your Braze representative for additional guidance.
 {% endalert %}

 #### Set Up Provisional Push Notifications